 We also found that the datasets used in a study may be frequently be open access, but there is insufficient detail captured in the data availability statement, such as date of data extraction or a unique project/accession number, to identify the specific dataset used (Category 5, Figure 1).
-A primary example of this was the Johns Hopkins coronavirus dataset, which is updated daily.30 Several preprinted studies made use of this data in their analysis, and reported it as a data source in their data availability statements, but did not provide the date of access.
-Relatedly, the medRxiv preprint repository has grown explosively as a results of the COVID-19 pandemic.
-Just less than half the titles and abstract of preprints in our sample (N = 2017) contained a term related to the COVID-19 pandemic (“NCOV”,"coronavir*“,”COVID").
+A primary example of this was the Johns Hopkins COVID-19dataset, which is updated daily.30 Several preprinted studies made use of this data in their analysis, and reported it as a data source in their data availability statements, but did not provide the date of access.
+Relatedly, the medRxiv preprint repository has grown explosively as a result of the COVID-19 pandemic.
+Close to half the titles and abstract of preprints in our sample (N = 2017) contained a term related to the COVID-19 pandemic (“NCOV”,"coronavir*“,”COVID").
 In light of this, and the substantial impact that studies published as preprints have had on real-time decision making during the current pandemic, it is concerning that data for medRxiv preprints is so infrequently available for inspection.

 Finally, we also provide evidence that data availability statements alone are insufficient to capture the availability of code.
 Code sharing has been advocated strongly elsewhere,31,32 as there are few (if any) circumstances in which it is not possible to share the analytic code underpinning an analysis.
-Similar to data availability statements, having a dedicated code availability statement which is critically assessed as part of the publication process will help to improve
+Similar to data availability statements, having a dedicated code availability statement which is critically assessed as part of the publication process will help to increase transparency of reporting and reproducibility of published results.

 Limitations

 Our analysis is subject to a number of potential limitations, the primary of which is that manuscripts may have included links to the data, or more information that uniquely identifies the dataset from a data portal, within the text (e.g. in the Methods section).
-While this might be the case, it raises serious questions about the purpose and usefulness of data availability statements.
-If readers are expected to piece together the relevant information from different locations in the manuscript, what does having a dedicated data availability statement add?
+While this might be the case, it raises serious concerns about the purpose and usefulness of data availability statements.
+If readers are expected to piece together the relevant information from different locations in the manuscript, it throws into question what having a dedicated data availability statement adds to the manuscript.

 A related limitation is that we chose to focus on the text of the data availability statement alone when making classifications, rather than incorporating context.
-A key example of this is when an “Open” data availability statement is included in a closed access publication, or when the manuscript.
-However, we feel this is a valid approach, and would advocate for Data availability statements to be considered self-contained article meta-data, so that they can be access without having to pay for access, similar to the approach already taken by some Nature journals (as an example from our study data, see Yan 2020 33).
+A key example of this is when an “open” data availability statement is included in a closed access publication, or when the manuscript??.
+However, we feel this is a valid approach, and would advocate for data availability statements to be considered self-contained article meta-data, so that they can be access without having to pay for access, similar to the approach already taken by some Nature journals (as an example from our study data, see Yan 2020 33).